donejs/donejs/docs/guide.md

 - Otherwise we will show the order form with the `bit-tabs` panels we implemented in the previous chapter and iterate over each menu item]
 - `(submit)="{placeOrder}"` will call `placeOrder` from our view model when the form is submitted
 - The interesting part for showing a menu item is the checkbox `<input type="checkbox" (change)="{order.items.toggle this}" {{#if order.items.has}}checked{{/if}}>`
-  - `(change)` binds to the checkbox change event and runs `order.items.toggle` which adds toggles the item from `ItemList` which we created in the model
+  - `(change)` binds to the checkbox change event and runs `order.items.toggle` which toggles the item from `ItemList`, which we created in the model
   - `order.item.has` sets the checked status to whether or not this item is in the order
-- Then we will show form elements for name, address and phone number which are bound to the order model using [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)
+- Then we show form elements for name, address, and phone number, which are bound to the order model using [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)
-- Finally we will disable the button with `{{^if canPlaceOrder}}disabled{{/if}}` which calls `canPlaceOrder` in the view model and returns false if no menu items are selected.
+- Finally we disable the button with `{{^if canPlaceOrder}}disabled{{/if}}` which calls `canPlaceOrder` from the view model and returns false if no menu items are selected.

-## Setup a real-time connection
+## Set up a real-time connection

-can-connect makes it very easy to add real-time functionality as there is a way of being notified when a model on the server has been created, updated or removed.
-This is usually accomplished via [websockets](https://en.wikipedia.org/wiki/WebSocket) which allow to send push notifications to a client.
+can-connect makes it very easy to implement real-time functionality.It is capable of listening to notifications from the server when server data  has been created, updated, or removed.
+This is usually accomplished via [websockets](https://en.wikipedia.org/wiki/WebSocket), which allow sending push notifications to a client.

 ### Adding real-time events to a model

-The `place-my-order-api` module uses the [Feathers](http://feathersjs.com/) NodeJS framework which additionally to providing a REST API also sends those events in the form of a websocket event like `orders created`.
-To make the order page update in real-time all we need to do is add listeners for those events to `pmo/models/order.js` and in the handler notify the order connection:
+The `place-my-order-api` module uses the [Feathers](http://feathersjs.com/) NodeJS framework, which in addition to providing a REST API, sends those events in the form of a websocket event like `orders created`.
+To make the order page update in real-time, all we need to do is add listeners for those events to `pmo/models/order.js` and in the handler notify the order connection:

 ```
 npm install socket.io-client